shubh-sharma19/shubh-sharma19/README.md

 - 😁 I am a Computer Science Undergraduate.
 - 🌱 Currently learning Java, Python, DS-Algo and new technologies.
 - 🥅 2022 Goals: Contribute to Open Source projects and learn a lot of new stuff
-- ⚡ Fun fact: I am a Music producer, and sometimes a Gamer
+- ⚡ Fun fact: I am a Music producer, gamer and I love nature.